How to get over a friendship breakup

 Katie M. John once said, “A problem shared is a problem halved.”
 That is, when you share your problem with another person, it becomes easier to deal with.

-In this case, the problem is the pain you are going through after breaking up with your boyfriend and the challenge of getting over it.
+In this case, the problem is the pain you are going through after breaking up with your friend and the challenge of getting over it.
 The person you talk to could help you with comforting words, be there for you when you need someone to talk to, and thus get over your breakup easier.

 4. Understand not everything is meant to be forever